jfromaniello/joseoncodecom/_posts/2012-06-24-avoid-cps-with-more-cps-in-javascript.markdown

 ---
 layout: post
-title: "Avoid CPS by doing more CPS in javascript"
+title: "Enhance CPS with more CPS in JavaScript"
 date: 2012-06-24 21:00
 tags:
 - javascript